luord/luord.github.io/content/Software/genetic.md

-There are several options here, one commonly used in real genetic algorithms is to pick the two fittest instead of just one and make those "reproduce", producing an entirely new population and keep iterating from there.
+There are several options here, one commonly used in real genetic algorithms is to pick the two fittest instead of just one and make those "reproduce", producing an entirely new population and continue iterating from there.
 But to keep our natural analogy going, let's instead assume that our fittest finds instead a "suitable mate"[^mate] in another member of the population, which also adds another source of variance.